marcduiker/azure-functions-university/lessons/queue.md

       }
       ```

-9. > ❔ __Question__ - Inspect the `newplayer-error-items` queue.
+9. > ❔ **Question** - Inspect the `newplayer-error-items` queue.
 Does it contain a new message?

-## 6. Using `ICollector<T>` Queue output bindings
+## 6. Using `IAsyncCollector<T>` Queue output bindings

-In this exercise, we'll be adding an HttpTrigger function and use the Queue output binding with the `ICollector<Player>` output type in order to put multiple player messages on the `newplayer-items` queue when the HTTP request contains an array of `Player` objects.
+In this exercise, we'll be adding an HttpTrigger function and use the Queue output binding with the `IAsyncCollector<Player>` output type in order to put multiple player messages on the `newplayer-items` queue when the HTTP request contains an array of `Player` objects.

 ### Steps